 Hours: Sunday - Thursday 5:30 - 11:00 p.m. and on occupied weekends.
 Hours are subject to change during low-attendance periods.

-The Conservation Library features resource and educational materials necessary for classes, and a variety of periodicals.
+The Conservation Library is located in the West Pond Office building.
+It features resource and educational materials necessary for classes, and a variety of periodicals.

 Contact the Library at 304-876-7304 or the Front Desk, at 304-876-1600, for hours of operation and more information.

 Throughout the Instructional East and West classroom areas, NCTC offers walk-up business centers located in cubicles just off the main hallway.
 These allow guests to check airline reservations, emails, and other Internet resources or bring along USB storage devices.

 - Public computers with printers are available in the Faculty lounge (106IE) and the Business Center (162IW)

 - Public computers in Instructional East and Instructional West

 If you require luggage storage after you have checked out of your room and prior to your departure, contact the Front Desk at 304-876-1600 for assistance.